Devadevs/Flappy-Bird/README.md

 # Flappy-Bird
-FLappy Bird game code using PyGame.
-Not affiliated with .Gears or Flappy Bird creator.
+Flappy Bird game code using PyGame.
+### Not affiliated with .Gears or Flappy Bird creator.
-Enjoy
+# Enjoy